chat-sdk/chat-sdk-ios/README.md

 10. Copy the following rows from the demo ChatSDK **Info.plist** file to your project's **Info.plist**
   1. `App Transport Security Settings`
   2. `URL types`
-  3. `FacebookAppID` (If you want Facebook login)
-  4. Make sure that the URL types are all set correctly.
+  3. Make sure that the URL types are all set correctly.
 The URL type for your app should be set to your bundle `id`
-  5. All the privacy rows.
+  4. All the privacy rows.
 These will allow the app to access the camera, location and address book

 11. In the Firebase dashboard click **Authentication -> Sign-in method** and enable all the appropriate methods
 12. Add the [security rules](https://github.com/chat-sdk/chat-sdk-ios#security-rules).
 The rules also enable optimized user search so this step is very important!